This PDF is the current document as it appeared on Public Inspection on 06/24/2014 at 08:45 am.

-Department of Education (ED), Office of Special Education and Rehabilitative Services (OSERS).
+Office of Special Education and Rehabilitative Services (OSERS), Department of Education (ED).

-In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C. chapter 3501 et seq.), ED is proposing a new information collection.
+In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C. chapter 3501 et seq.), ED is proposing an extension of an existing information collection.

 FOR FURTHER INFORMATION CONTACT: